 JOYO JF-06 Vintage Phase Guitar Effect Pedal

-- Beautifully replicates sound of phaser guitar effect of the 70's and 80's.
+- Replicates sound of phaser guitar effect of the 70's and 80's

 The JF 06 Vintage Phase pedal is quite similar to the MXR Phase 90 in terms of design.
 The most evident distinction is that it is less expensive!
 The unit, which comes in an orange metal housing, has a comparable speed control and a basic on/off switch.
 The JF 06 sounds fantastic and can easily compete with other phaser pedals, such as the MXR Phase 90.